itssodope01/HorizonLang/README.md

    - **Uncomment AST Printing Lines**:

-     Open `main.cpp` and uncomment lines 145 and 146:
+     Open `main.cpp` and uncomment lines 145 and 146 and save it:

      ```cpp
      // Uncomment lines below to see AST Structure